nodejs/node/deps/npm/doc/misc/npm-config.md

 * The package is not already installed globally, or
 * the globally installed version is identical to the version that is being installed locally.

+### local-address

+* Default: undefined
+* Type: IP Address

+The IP address of the local interface to use when making connections to the npm registry.
+Must be IPv4 in versions of Node prior to 0.12.

 ### loglevel